apache/sedona/docs/api/sql/GeoSparkSQL-Optimizer.md

       +- FileScan csv
 ```

+Note: Ff the distance is an expression, it is only evaluated on the first argument to ST_Distance (`pointDf1` above).

 ## Predicate pushdown

 Introduction: Given a join query and a predicate in the same WHERE clause, first executes the Predicate as a filter, then executes the join query*